google/applied-machine-learning-intensive/v2/03_regression/03_regression_quality/slides.md

 # Your Turn

 <!--
 Let's now move on to the lab portion of the unit.
-In this lab, you'll create and interpret various measures and interpretations of regression model quality.
+In this lab you'll create and interpret various measures and interpretations of regression model quality.
 -->